Tools4everBV/-HelloID-Conn-Prov-Target-Iloq/readme.md

 A new functionality is the possibility to update the account in the target system during the correlation process.
 By default, this behavior is disabled.
 Meaning, the account will only be created or correlated.

-You can change this behavior in the configuration by selecting the IsUpdatePerson field in the configuration
+You can change this behavior in the configuration by selecting the IsUpdatePerson field in the configuration.

 > Be aware that this might have unexpected implications.